 Other names for passata include strained tomatoes and passata di Pomodoro.
 Some call it tomato purée, as the term “passata” is the Italian word for puree.
 Do you know of any other passata substitute?
 Let us know!

-Note that some of the choices provided above might alter your recipes in some way.
+Note that some of the choices above might alter your recipes somehow.
 Choose one that will have the least effect on your final dish.